 - Institutional Support

-C. Common Issues Associated with Each Criterion
+C. Common Issues Associated With Each Criterion

-The ABET Criteria are minimum standards you apply with judgment.
-Over the years, ABET has identified common issues that may surface as you review a program’s Self-Study and make observations during a visit for evidence of compliance.
+The ABET Criteria are minimum standards that you apply with judgment.
+Over the years, ABET has identified common issues that may surface as you review a program’s Self-Study Report and make observations during a visit for evidence of compliance.

 The issues listed below for each criterion area are not exhaustive.
-You may identify additional issues as you review the Self-Study.
+You may identify additional issues as you review the Self-Study Report.
 Additionally, some issues listed here may not by themselves represent a shortcoming relative to the criteria, but rather may indicate a need to seek additional information in order to determine whether there is a shortcoming.
 Remember each shortcoming must refer to specific requirements in the criteria that are not fully met or potentially may not be met in the future.

 Program Educational Objectives